 The stock assessment was implemented using CSA v3.1 (NOAA, 2008).
-Data from the May/June surveys was used since this is when temperature is lower and dredges are a more effective means of sampling queen scallops (Jenkins et al., 2003), and before the main queen scallop fishing season.
+Data from the spring surveys was used since this is when temperature is lower and dredges are a more effective means of sampling queen scallops (Jenkins et al., 2003), and before the main queen scallop fishing season.
 The stock assessment unit is the area covered by ICES statistical rectangles 36E5 and 37E5, which includes the majority of the fishing grounds.
-Furthermore, historical landings data cannot be resolved to the Isle of Man's territorial sea and landings data from the United Kingdom up to the end of 2010 was available to us for these two ICES statistical rectangles only.
+Furthermore, historical landings data cannot be resolved to the Isle of Man's territorial sea and landings data from the United Kingdom up to the end of 2010 was available to us for these ICES statistical rectangles only.

-Abundance indices were derived from survey data from 1992 to 2012.
-The geometric mean across survey stations was used to obtain an abundance index for the stock.
+Abundance indices were derived from survey data from 1993 to 2013.
+Data from 1992 was not included in the assessment since only two stations were surveyed in this year, one of which was only surveyed until 1997.
+The geometric mean across survey stations was used to obtain abundance indices of recruits and post-recruits (fully-recruited individuals).
 A geometric mean was used in order to down-weight stations with very high abundance and is a more precautionary index than the arithmetic mean.